18 Sep Digital Leadership: Four principles of digital brand building

 3. Creating relevant, authentic and activating content

 In a world where consumers struggle with an ever-increasing flood of information, content quality is crucial for digital success.
 In the digital world, customers decide when and where they want to take action; they can easily ignore or hide subjectively imposed information.
-Three criteria should be taken into account for quality assurance of the content: Firstly, content must be relevant to customers and convey important aspects about the brand; secondly, communication about the brand must be authentic, which can be achieved through repetitive messaging, for example; and thirdly, communication should encourage consumers to engage with the brand.
+Three criteria should be taken into account for quality assurance of the content: Firstly, content must be relevant to customers and convey important aspects about the brand; secondly, communication about the brand must be authentic, which can be achieved through repetitive messaging and last, communication should encourage consumers to engage with the brand and facilitate digital leadership.

 Click to receive more insights from